rackerlabs/rackspace-how-to/content/general/rackspace-account-invoice.md

 ### Goods and services tax

-The following pages apply only if you are assessed a Goods and Services Tax (GST).
-The pages show the aggregate product charges broken down into taxable (T) and non-taxable charges for the given billing period.
+If you are assessed a Goods and Services Tax (GST), there will also be one or more pages showing the aggregate product charges broken down into taxable (T) and non-taxable charges for the given billing period.

 ### Invoice Details Document (CSV)